Hybrid RIS-Aided Digital Over-the-Air Computing for Edge AI Inference: Joint Feature Quantization and Active-Passive Beamforming Design: Performance Evaluation

 \subsection{Performance Evaluation for Multi-View Object Recognition}

 This subsection presents the experimental results for multi-view object recognition task.
 Although the features extracted by MobileNet-v2 (or, more broadly, common DNNs) may not strictly follow a Gaussian mixture distribution, we can exploit the training set feature vectors to fit such a distribution.
 Fig. \ref{fig:7} visualizes the global features of three representative classes (chair, table and sofa), along with their fitted centroids.
-Obviously, these classes are more distinguishable in dimensions $w=1,2$ than $w=4$, which aligns with the importance indicator relationship ${{\rho }_{1}}>{{\rho }_{2}}>{{\rho }_{4}}$.
+Obviously, these classes are more distinguishable in dimensions $w=1,2$ than $w=4$, which aligns with the importance indicator\footnote{There is no theoretical guarantee that $\rho_w$ follows any specific distribution across $w$, as DNN features do not possess an intrinsic ordering.
+Nevertheless, experimental results indicate that adjacent feature dimensions often exhibit mildly correlated importance, which may stem from shared convolutional filters and correlated channel activations in the backbone network.
+It is worth emphasizing that our quantization bit allocation does not rely on any predefined feature importance distribution, instead, it may naturally benefit from this empirical phenomenon through a block-wise allocation behavior.} relationship ${{\rho }_{1}}>{{\rho }_{2}}>{{\rho }_{4}}$.
 Since the derived surrogate function $G$ captures the varying importance across feature dimensions and quantifies the overall class separability in the feature space, enhancing $G$ leads to improved inference accuracy.
 Consequently, the proposed theoretical framework and JQAPB algorithm are readily applicable to general DNN-enabled inference tasks, whose performance are evaluated in the sequel.

 Fig. \ref{fig:8} elucidates the inference accuracy of object recognition versus $K$.
 Similar to the linear classification results in Fig. \ref{fig:6}, the accuracy increases with $K$, and the proposed JQAPB approach outperforms most benchmark methods.
 Specifically, JQAPB achieves inference accuracy that is 12.23\%, 24.67\%, 5.77\%, and 3.39\% higher than those of \textit{MD-AirComp}, \textit{OBDA}, \textit{full power transmission}, and \textit{SDR+Gaussian}, respectively.
 Meanwhile, its accuracy is only 0.51\% and 3.33\% lower than \textit{PFA} and \textit{ideal edge inference}.
 Notably, the performance gap caused by feature quantization is smaller than that observed in linear classification.
 This suggests that in DNN-based inference, a small number of important features tends to dominate the inference outcome, thus mitigating the impact of quantization.